-I'm an economist whose research lies broadly in international macroeconomics.
-My current projects seek to theoretically and empirically understand the causes and effects of economic crises, particularly the roles of capital flows, debt, and asset bubbles.
+I'm a young economic professor whose research lies broadly in international macroeconomics.
+My current projects seek to theoretically and empirically understand the causes and effects of economic crises, particularly the roles of debt, asset bubbles, and capital flows.
 I teach graduate macro and undergrad international econ + international development.

 Besides sciences, I also dabble in painting and drawing.
 You will find some of my art on this website.